 Alaska also uses community property law in some situations.

-Car loans often have a death clause that clearly states what will happen to the loan after you die.
-It also explains who must make the payments.
+Car loans often have a death clause that clearly states what will happen to the loan after you die and explains who must make the payments.

 In addition, some car loan death clauses specifically state that the loan must be refinanced upon your death.
 The clause also might state that if payments are not made after your death, the car is subject to repossession.